 And so, with the addition of a little flour, the solution quickly

 Shrove Tuesday pancake tradition lives on in Western Europe,

 the United States, Canada and Australia.

 with the UK, where it is simply known as Pancake

 Day with a traditional recipe that looks to all the world more like a French crepe rather than the 'mile-high' stack so popular on National Pancake Day in America:

-In France, (as well as here in the US - or more famously - in New Orleans) Shrove Tuesday is better known as Fat Tuesday which kicks off the annual Mardi Gras festival with wild celebrations just before the austere Lenten season.
+In France, (as well as more famously in the US - in New Orleans) Shrove Tuesday is better known as Fat Tuesday which kicks off the annual Mardi Gras festival with wild celebrations just before the austere Lenten season.

 In Sweden, Fat Tuesday translates to Fettisdagen, and in Lithuania it's Uzgavens.

 Meanwhile, traditional celebrations take place in Poland a week before Ash Wednesday -- on a Thursday -- and so it's Fat Thursday or Tlusty